2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 However, as with most social networks, **visibility is the key to success**.

 To save you a significant amount of time, we took the time to study the [source code of Twitter's ranking algorithm](https://github.com/twitter).
-Here are **the key points to pay attention to in order to increase your visibility**:
+Here are **the key points to pay attention to to increase your visibility**:

 - General: